kirubb/human-emotion-detection/README.md

 Based on the detected emotion, the app uses the Spotify API to suggest mood-appropriate songs.

-## Jupyter Notebook where training was done is added for reference
+### Note : Jupyter Notebook where training was done is added for reference